 Different string variables examples as given below:

-Unicode strings can be represented by small alphabet "u" in front of string while assigning.
+Unicode strings can be represented by a small alphabet "u" in front of the string while assigning.

 Python strings are immutable objects in python.
 You can't change it once it is created.